Markets

 Long-term forecasts point to a controlled downward trajectory for USDINR, with structural macro trends favouring a stronger INR unless global risk-off shocks or oil-price spikes disrupt the outlook.

-This stable profile reflects expectations of a strong US dollar, counterbalanced by ongoing Reserve Bank of India (RBI) intervention, which is anticipated to limit excessive volatility amid global uncertainty.
+This profiles a strong US dollar, counterbalanced by ongoing Reserve Bank of India (RBI) intervention, which is anticipated to limit excessive volatility amid global uncertainty.
+Looking into the fourth quarter of 2026, the spectrum narrows slightly, with Westpac projecting 90 and MUFG holding its ground at 94.5.

 Period

-The USD/INR currency pair is trading in the 89.60-90.00 range, influenced by ongoing demand for US dollars and a broad-based dollar rally.
-Recent data indicate that the Indian rupee declined to new record lows near 91.07 before recovering modestly, underscoring the continued strength of the US dollar.
+The USD/INR currency pair is trading in an elevated territory, navigating a 94.20–96.50 range across May 2026.
+Recent data indicate that the Indian rupee declined to fresh record lows near 96.56 before recovering modestly to around 94.91, underscoring the continued strength of the US dollar.

 The short-term outlook for the USD/INR remains upward, although recent shifts in market sentiment are evident.
-A weaker US dollar and declining US yields have reduced pressure on the Indian rupee, resulting in limited appreciation.
+While high US inflation odds have fueled dollar demand, minor corrections in global yields have periodically reduced pressure on the Indian rupee, resulting in limited appreciation.

 These combined factors suggest that, although Reserve Bank of India intervention mitigates extreme fluctuations, the USD/INR pair is likely to maintain upward momentum until broader risk factors and dollar trends change significantly.